x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-other-types-of-imap-mailboxes.md

 For this task, you create a migration file that contains a list of mailboxes to migrate to Office 365.
 The easiest way to create the migration file is by using Excel, so we use Excel in these instructions.
 You can use Excel 2013, Excel 2010, or Excel 2007.

-When you create a migration file in this task, you type your mailbox admin credentials and user names using a special format.
+When you create a migration file in this task, you type your mailbox admin credentials and usernames using a special format.
 This allows you to access user mailboxes without knowing or resetting the user passwords.
 We provide the format used by Exchange, Dovecot, and Mirapoint IMAP servers.
 If your source email system isn't listed here and you don't know the correct format, you still have the option of resetting user passwords.
 Skip this task and go to [Create the list of user mailboxes when you know the user passwords, or you'll reset the passwords ](migrate-other-types-of-imap-mailboxes.md#KnownPassword).

 You don't have to migrate all mailboxes at once.
 You can migrate them in batches at your convenience.
 You can include up to 50,000 mailboxes (one row for each user) in your migration file, which can be as large as 10 MB.